Eliminate Dark Circles Under Your Eyes with Lower Eyelid Fillers

 What’s the cause of dark under-eye circles?
-Eyelid skin is one of the thinnest skins in all of the body.
-Because of this thinness, a large portion of the light that hits the lower eyelid is absorbed rather than reflected.
-The skin in this area, therefore, can appear darker.
+Eyelid skin is some of the thinnest skins in all of the body.
+Because of this, a large portion of the light that hits the lower eyelid is absorbed rather than reflected.
+That makes the skin in this area appear darker.
 In addition, convexity or depression along the bony orbital rim increases shadow formation in this area, which exacerbates the dark circles.

 What’s the solution?
 Until recently, the only option for improving the dark circles has been makeup application to alter the lower lid color.
-This can be a time consuming and demanding endeavor for female patients and a non-starter for majority of male patients.
-Lasers, skin peels, and microneedling are often tired, but they do not affect the dark circles in a meaningful way.
-Non of the above solutions addresses sunken skin in the lower eyelid area, also known as a tear trough deformity.
+This can be a time-consuming and demanding endeavor for female patients and a non-starter for the majority of male patients.
+Lasers, skin peels and microneedling are often tried, but they do not affect the dark circles in a meaningful way.
+Non of the above solutions address sunken skin in the lower eyelid area, also known as a tear trough deformity.
 Facial fillers have dramatically altered our ability to address this cosmetic concern.

 How do you choose, and what is the best option?
-Before choosing, let’s consider the advantage and the limitations of each option.
+Before choosing, let’s consider the advantages and limitations of each option.

-Hyaluronic Acid (Juvaderm, Restylane, Belotero): Hyaluronic acid is a complex molecule that exists naturally in our bodies.
+Hyaluronic Acid (Juvederm, Restylane, Belotero): Hyaluronic acid is a complex molecule that exists naturally in our bodies.
 The product is a clear synthetic gel that is available as off-the-shelf injections to augment and contour the face.
 These fillers are smooth and easy to contour to the desired configuration.
-They typically last about a year.
-A big advantage of Hyaluronic acid fillers is the fact that they could be easily dissolved if so desired.
+The results typically last about a year.
+A big advantage of hyaluronic acid fillers is that they can be easily dissolved if so desired.

-Poly-L-Lactic acid (Sculptra Aesthetic): This is a biocompatible synthetic material which is in powder form.
+Poly-L-Lactic acid (Sculptra Aesthetic): This is a biocompatible synthetic material in powder form.
 The chemical composition is similar to what is used in absorbable sutures.
 The powder is dissolved in sterile water before injection.
-It stimulates collagen formation in the areas of injection.
-A process which may take a few months before the full results are realized.
+It stimulates collagen formation in the areas of injection though a process that may take a few months before the full results are realized.
 Results can last up to two years.
 The disadvantage is possible nodule formation.